dicarlolab/mkturk/public/mkturk/readme.md

 Eye.CalibTestMSE: The test MSE for NCalibPointsTest testing points

 FixationRadius: Radius of fixation image in pixels.
 This is not set by the user.
-Rather, user specifies FixationScale, and then FixationRadius stores the actual pixel-based size in the json data file.
+Rather, user specifies FixationSizeInches, and then FixationRadius stores the actual pixel-based size in the json data file.

 FixationColor: color of fixation dot if image is not used

-FixationScale: Size of the fixation dot or image (ie FixationUsesSample=1) in units of sample image width

 ImageHeightPixels: The height of the sample image in pixels.
 The image height is used as the unit for the vertical dimension.
-SampleScale, FixationScale, TestScale, or GridScale = 1 means correspond to 1 unit in terms of the sample image

 ImageWidthPixels: The width of the sample image in pixels.
 The image width is used as the unit for the horizontal dimension.
-SampleScale, FixationScale, TestScale, or GridScale = 1 means correspond to 1 unit in terms of the sample image

 Ordered_Samplebag_Filenames: Names of the sample image bags.
 Each bag is treated as a separate label class